-- 2.1 Concerns or complaints should be raised within three months of the incident or event to which the complaint relates (or, where the complaint relates to a series of incidents or events, within three months of the latest incident or event). - 2.2 The trust has four stages to its complaints procedure.
+- 2.1 Concerns or complaints should be raised within three months of the incident or event to which the complaint relates (or, where the complaint relates to a series of incidents or events, within three months of the latest incident or event).
+However, exceptional circumstances will be taken into account when deciding whether to accept or progress a complaint outside this time frame. - 2.2 The trust has four stages to its complaints procedure.
 The aim is to try to deal with the complaint, to the satisfaction of the complainant, at the earliest possible stage.